tuquet/navigo/docs/extension-builder/installing-extension.md

 # Installing Extension

-The extension zip file you downloaded from the Automa Chrome Extension Builder dashboard; can be installed on a Chromium-based browser such as Google Chrome, Microsoft Edge, Brave, etc.
+The extension zip file you downloaded from the Navigo Chrome Extension Builder dashboard; can be installed on a Chromium-based browser such as Google Chrome, Microsoft Edge, Brave, etc.

 To install the extension to one of those browsers:
 1. Open the `chrome://extensions` page